SartoRiccardo/2020_5bi_team4_chat_protcol/docs/Test Case Specification.md

 #### Expected Results

-The company shouldn't appear on the list anymore.
+The company will not appear on the list anymore.

 ---